Home

 By 2030, seven coal-fired power plants in the province are scheduled to start or complete the decommissioning process after turning 50 years old, based on the 2019 version of the country’s energy plan, known as the Integrated Resource Plan (IRP).
 A new plan, released in 2023, adjusted the decommissioning plans by a year or two.
 In May 2024, Eskom's board approved a decision to delay the decommissioning to 2030 of three power stations that were scheduled to close a few years earlier.

 By 2030 Eskom plans to shut six of its coal power stations and start decommissioning a seventh.
 By 2050, it plans to have shut down 11 of its 14 coal plants.
-The government set dates for the closures in its 2019 Intergrated Resource Plan (IRP).
-The dates were adjusted by a year of two in the 2023 IRP, except for the decomissioning of Tutuka which it brought forward by almost 10 years.
+The government set dates for the closures in its 2019 Integrated Resource Plan (IRP).
+The dates were adjusted by a year or two in the 2023 IRP, except for the decommissioning of Tutuka which it brought forward by almost 10 years.
 In May 2024 Eskom's board decided to extend the lives of Grootvlei, Hendrina and Camden stations to 2030.
 Sources: Draft 2023 Integrated Resource Plan and 2019 Integrated Resource Plan.

 One facility – Komati – was retired from service in October 2022, more than six decades after it first started injecting power into the grid.